Any mild physical activity is beneficial for the majority of people with heart failure. Exercise can help you feel better in general.

 Activity may improve the functioning of your heart, by reducing the workload and enabling it to beat more efficiently.
 This will improve your symptoms.

 Always warm up and cool down with a few stretches before you begin exercising - a qualified instructor will be able to show you how to do this safely.
-If it is cold or windy outside, you should try to warm up before leaving the house.
+If it is cold or windy outside, you should try and warm up before leaving the house.
 Try walking around for a couple of minutes as this will reduce the shock to your body when you go outside.

 Walking is a good activity to start with.
 Try to walk every day by doing activities such as collecting the newspaper, or getting off the bus one stop earlier.
 If you already walk and consider yourself physically active, try cycling or swimming.
 Start slowly and gradually increase the distance or intensity of the activity as your strength/fitness improves.